rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/release-notes/cmv1.6.rst

 What's new
 ~~~~~~~~~~~~~

 •	The new `PagerDuty notification type <https://developer.rackspace.com/docs/cloud-monitoring/v1/developer-guide/#pagerduty-notification-type>`__ is now fully documented.
 This notification type allows you to use PagerDuty to receive notifications via a page.
-For additional details, see the `Cloud Monitoring Adds PagerDuty Integration <http://developer.rackspace.com/blog/cloud-monitoring-adds-pagerduty-integration.html>`__ blog post.
+For additional details, see the `Rackspace Monitoring Adds PagerDuty Integration <http://developer.rackspace.com/blog/cloud-monitoring-adds-pagerduty-integration.html>`__ blog post.

-•	Cloud Monitoring now sends a welcome email to the configured technical contacts with references on frequently used monitoring features.
+•	Rackspace Monitoring now sends a welcome email to the configured technical contacts with references on frequently used monitoring features.

 Resolved issues
 ~~~~~~~~~~~~~~~~~~~